yugabyte/yugabyte-db/docs/content/latest/yugabyte-platform/install-yugabyte-platform/install-software/default.md

 ![Replicated successfully installed](/images/replicated/replicated-success.png)

-## Step 2.
-Install Yugabyte Platform

 ### Set up HTTPS for Replicated

 Launch Replicated UI by going to [http://yugaware-host-public-ip:8800](http://yugaware-host-public-ip:8800).
 The warning shown next states that the connection to the server is not private (yet).
 You will address this warning as soon after setting up HTTPS for the Replicated Admin Console in the next step.
-Click **Continue to Setup** and then **ADVANCED** to bypass this warning and go to the Replicated Admin Console.
+Click Continue to Setup and then ADVANCED to bypass this warning and go to the Replicated Admin Console.

 ![Replicated SSL warning](/images/replicated/replicated-warning.png)